-Community-Engaged Research Partnership Award
+ARCC Dr. Virginia Bishop Community-Academic Research Partnership Award

 The Alliance for Research in Chicagoland Communities established the Community-Engaged Research Partnership Award to recognize to recognize exemplary partnerships that use a community-engaged research approach to impact the health of their community.
+In 2020, the award was renamed to honor the leadership and partnerships of the late Dr. Virginia Bishop.
+Dr. “Gini” Bishop, who passed away in February 2020, co-founded ARCC and served as ARCC’s co-director from 2007 – 2010.

 2019: BE-LUNG Initiative